 Cesarean Section and Fibroids

-Similar to other complications during labor due to fibroids, it depends on how large your fibroids are and where they are located within your uterus.
-Fibroids that grow inside the uterine cavity, compared to ones that grow within the uterine wall are more likely to cause issues.
-According to the NCBI, women with fibroids are at a 3.7-fold increased risk of cesarean delivery.
+Like other complications during labor due to fibroids, it depends on how large your fibroids are and where they are in your uterus.
+Fibroids that grow inside the uterine cavity, compared to ones that grow within the uterine wall, are more likely to cause issues.
+According to the NCBI, women with fibroids have a 3.7-fold increased risk of cesarean delivery.

 Even though women with fibroids are at an increased risk for delivering non-vaginally, having a cesarean section and fibroids shouldn’t stress you out.
 It’s important to note that c-section births with fibroids are typically safe for both mother and baby.
-With modern medical techniques, doctors are able to perform c-sections easily with very few complications during labor.
-In many cases, babies can be delivered fvia c-section even while large fibroids are present.
+Modern medical techniques allow doctors to perform c-sections easily with few complications during labor.
+Babies can often be delivered via c-section even while large fibroids are present.

-After you have fully recovered from postpartum, your fibroids can easily be treated through nonsurgical treatments like Uterine Fibroid Embolization (UFE).
+After fully recovering from postpartum, your fibroids can easily be treated through nonsurgical treatments like uterine fibroid embolization (UFE).

 Other Potential Fibroids and Pregnancy Complications